A simple tutorial which explains various methods of formatting cells in LibreOffice Calc.

-LibreOffice Calc allows you to format cells in any type without changing its value.
-You can change a value “0.5” to “50%” or “$0.5”, or change the appearance of the cell itself.
+LibreOffice Calc allows you to format cells in any type without changing their value.
+You can change the value “0.5” to “50%” or “$0.5” or change the appearance of the cell itself.

 Format Cells in Calc

-Once it is applied to the cell, it would look like this:
+- Once it is applied to the cell, it will look like this:

 That’s it.
 You now learned the basics of formatting cells in LibreOffice Calc.
 You can play around with various other formats in the settings and get your desired results.